Alcohol (chemistry): Esterification

-Other types of ester are prepared in a similar manner for example, tosyl (tosylate) esters are made by reaction of the alcohol with p-toluenesulfonyl chloride in pyridine.
+Other types of ester are prepared in a similar manner−for example, tosyl (tosylate) esters are made by reaction of the alcohol with 4-toluenesulfonyl chloride in pyridine.

 Oxidation

 Primary alcohols (R\sCH2OH) can be oxidized either to aldehydes (R\sCHO) or to carboxylic acids (R\sCO2H).
 The oxidation of secondary alcohols (R^{1}R^{2}CH\sOH) normally terminates at the ketone (R^{1}R^{2}C=O) stage.
 Tertiary alcohols (R^{1}R^{2}R^{3}C\sOH) are resistant to oxidation.

 The direct oxidation of primary alcohols to carboxylic acids normally proceeds via the corresponding aldehyde, which is transformed via an aldehyde hydrate (R\sCH(OH)2) by reaction with water before it can be further oxidized to the carboxylic acid.

 Reagents useful for the transformation of primary alcohols to aldehydes are normally also suitable for the oxidation of secondary alcohols to ketones.
-These include Collins reagent and Dess-Martin periodinane.
+These include Collins reagent and Dess–Martin periodinane.
 The direct oxidation of primary alcohols to carboxylic acids can be carried out using potassium permanganate or the Jones reagent.